Harbr-Foundation/Harbr-Router/README.md

 - **Edge Proxy**: Use as an edge proxy for all protocols
 - **IoT Gateway**: Handle diverse protocols used by IoT devices
 - **Game Server Infrastructure**: Proxy both TCP and UDP game traffic
+- **Embedded Proxy**: Integrate proxy functionality directly into your Rust applications

 ## Contributing